Skip to Main Content

 What does a travel coordinator do on a production in Peru?

-A travel coordinator manages all travel logistics for cast and crew in Peru, including flights into and within the country, ground transportation, hotel accommodations across Lima and Cusco, Arequipa, Trujillo, and Iquitos, and travel documentation.
-For international crew, this includes visa and work permit coordination.
-They handle bookings, itinerary changes, and contingency planning to ensure everyone arrives where they need to be.
+A travel coordinator manages all travel logistics for cast and crew in Peru.
+This covers flights into and within the country, ground transport, and travel records.
+It also books hotel lodging across Lima, Cusco, Arequipa, Trujillo, and Iquitos.
+For global crews, it adds visa and work permit planning.
+They handle bookings, trip changes, and backup plans so everyone arrives where they need to be.

 What skills should a travel coordinator have for Peruvian productions?